-Across the first year, students will explore and evaluate how our legal system works and how laws are made.
-Students will learn about various criminal offences (including offences against the person and property offences) and the defences that might be used by defendants facing criminal charges.
-After this, students will learn about various tort offences, exploring liability in civil matters as well as defences that might be raised.
+Across the first year, you will explore and evaluate how our legal system works and how laws are made.
+You will learn about various criminal offences (including offences against the person and property offences) and the defences that might be used by defendants facing criminal charges.
+After this, you will learn about various tort offences, exploring liability in civil matters as well as defences that might be raised.

-In the first year, students will study:
+In the first year, you will study: